gdvansky/File-Renaming-Tool/README.md

 4. **FileRenamer** (Class to handle file renaming based on a pattern) -Gaven V

 ## Phase 3 Upload
-I did not give myself enough time to add elements into my classes.
-However, I have created stubs for each of the above classes.
+I did not give myself enough time to add elements into all my classes.
+I did add a few getter and setter methods and the default constructor into FileRenamerApp.
+Beyond that I have created basic stubs for each of the above classes.